skylight-hq/skylight.digital/_projects/digital_acquisition_accelerator.md

 multidisciplinary team of digital acquisition experts.

-The program brought together expert trainers and coaches from 18F, the Presidential Innovation Fellows, and the U.S. Digital Service (the first-ever such cross-organizational collaboration) who worked with agencies to assemble their teams and build up their expertise through a variety of development techniques, including classroom training, hands-on learning (involving real-world acquisitions), and knowledge capture and sharing.
+The program brought together expert trainers and coaches from 18F, the Presidential Innovation Fellows, and the U.S. Digital Service, representing the first-ever such cross-organizational collaboration.
+These trainers worked with agencies to assemble their teams and build up their expertise through a variety of development techniques, including classroom training, hands-on learning (involving real-world acquisitions), and knowledge capture and sharing.